twbs/bootstrap/site/docs/4.3/getting-started/javascript.md

 ## Version numbers

-The version of each of Bootstrap's jQuery plugins can be accessed via the `VERSION` property of the plugin's constructor.
+The version of each of Bootstrap's plugins can be accessed via the `VERSION` property of the plugin's constructor.
 For example, for the tooltip plugin:

 {% highlight js %}
 $.fn.tooltip.Constructor.VERSION // => "{{ site.current_version }}"